jyoung4242/Squeleto-Docs/docs/multiplayer.md

 ### Package.json

-It is helpfule to make sure that package.json has an additional script added to it to handle running the server.
+It is helpful to make sure that package.json has an additional script added to it to handle running the server.

 ```json
 "scripts": {